ahmadawais/awesome-random-stuff/readme.md

+### September 20, 2020
+- [Transform | A polyglot web converter.](https://transform.tools/) - Wow.
+JSON to TypeScript is fun.
+And more transformers.
 ### September 18, 2020
 - [MEE6 - The Discord Bot](https://mee6.xyz/) - Configure moderation, leveling, Twitch alerts, and much more with the most easy-to-use dashboard!
 - [YAGPDB](https://yagpdb.xyz/) - Yet Another General Purpose Discord Bot.
 Reaction to Accept Terms feature.